 There were multiple opportunities for public input throughout the planning process.
-Monthly updates were given at the JACTS Technical and Policy Meetings.
+Monthly updates were given at the JACTS TAC and Policy Meetings.
 JACTS meetings were also advertised on the Region 2 Planning Commission website.
 A Project Steering Committee was developed and met a few times to gather specific public input.
-A project contact list was also developed and used to push out notifications that public comment periods were open on draft chapters of the plan.

-Project Website Homepage Serving Hillsdale, Jackson & Lenawee Counties Long Range Transportation Plan The JACTS Long Range Transportation Plan is the official transportation plan for the Jackson Metropolitan Planning Organization (MPO), and forms the basis for future Recent Posts transportation funding decisions.
-The plan identifies transportation-related projects and policies, and is for all transportation modes and facilities - public transit, rail, pedestrians, Railroad Bridge Project Timelapse For more information, questions, or comments, please contact Brett Gatz, Planner at bgatz@mijackson.org or (517) 768-6706.
-2050 Long Range Transportation Plan R August 10, 2023 Jackson County The JACTS 2050 Long Range Transportation Plan is currently being developed and is planned to be adopted in December of 2023.
+Project Website Homepage Serving Hillsdale, Jackson & Lenawee Counties Transportation Land-Use Economic Development Long Range Transportation Plan The JACTS Long Range Transportation Plan is the official transportation plan for the Jackson Metropolitan Planning Organization (MPO), and forms the basis for future Recent Posts transportation funding decisions.
+The plan identifies transportation-related projects and policies, and is for all transportation modes and facilities - public transit, rail, pedestrians, Railroad Bridge Project Timelapse bicycles, freight, roads and vehicles, etc. (A) Cancellation of 08/17/23 Lenawee For more information, questions, or comments, please contact Brett Gatz, Planner at County Planning Commission Meeting bgatz@mijackson.org or (517) 768-6706.
+ACTS Policy Committee Meeting ⊕ 08/16/2023 JACTS TAC Meeting 2050 Long Range Transportation Plan August 10, 2023 Jackson County The JACTS 2050 Long Range Transportation Plan is currently being developed and is Planning Commission Meeting planned to be adopted in December of 2023.
 We rely on your input to ensure that the transportation needs of residents and visitors are met.
 Please click the link below to take a